 The conservation of the total current in Eq.
 (7) can be illustrated with the 2D example in Fig. 1.
-Particles move through each of the surfaces $S_1$ and $S_2$ .
+Particles move through each of the surfaces S_1 and S_2 .
 Such a transport of particles generates an electric field everywhere.
 The intensity of the electric field is larger close to the particles and tends to become negligible at locations far from where the particles are located.
-Therefore, we can assume that in the side surfaces ( $S_3$ and $S_4$ in Fig. 1), there is no particle or displacement current.
-Then, the volume $\Omega$ behaves as a two terminal device (Tuttle 1958, Weinberg 1975).
+Therefore, we can assume that in the side surfaces (S_3 and S_4 in Fig. 1), there is no particle or displacement current.
+Then, the volume Ω behaves as a two terminal device (Tuttle 1958, Weinberg 1975).
 Note the two terminal device can be a transmission line (Ghausi and Kelly 1968) described by partial differential equations of the telegrapher type.
 These can be exactly described by two port theory of electrical networks and simple analytical expressions involving the usual hyperbolic trigonometric functions.
-The two port theory of transmission lines provides an interesting link between the engineering world of electrical networks and the mathematical world of field equations which deserves more investigation.
+The two port theory of transmission lines provides an interesting link between the engineering world of electrical networks and the mathematical world of field equations which deserves more investigation.5

 Note that the condition in Eq.
-(5) can be rewritten here as $I_1(t) = -I_2(t)$ .
-The total current entering into $\Omega$ through $S_1$ is equal at every instant of time to the current leaving it through $S_2$ .
-This is true even at the particular moment when a particle leaves through $S_1$ , but no other particle enters through $S_2$ .
+(5) can be rewritten here as $I_1(t) = -I_2(t)$.
+The total current entering into Ω through S_1 is equal at every instant of time to the current leaving it through S_2 .
+This is true even at the particular moment when a particle leaves through S_1 , but no other particle enters through S_2 .
 In that moment, continuity of current requires a change in the physical nature of current.
-The miracle of Maxwell's equations is that they apply no matter what the physical nature of current needed to guarantee continuity of current at every time no matter what physics governs the flux of charges.
+The miracle of Maxwell's equations is that they apply no matter what the physical nature of current, or to say the same thing a different way, they produce the exact displacement current needed to guarantee continuity of current at every time no matter what physics governs the flux of charges.